HHN/crawler4j/README.md

 This repository contains a fork of [yasserg/crawler4j](https://github.com/yasserg/crawler4j).

-# Repository Archived

-> **⚠️ Disclaimer: This repository is no longer actively maintained and has been archived.**
->
-> For an alternative crawler solution, please visit [Apache StormCrawler (Incubating)](https://stormcrawler.apache.org/).
+**⚠️ Disclaimer: This repository is not actively maintained.
+Feel free to provide PR/bug fixes if it suits your needs.
+We can also do relases if there is a community need for it.**.

 ---